Becoming an Optician in Utah

 - Utah Optometric Association.
 The professional association for optometrists in Utah has an annual convention that offers several single-day courses on topics important for opticians.
 Existing opticians can take these courses, but the lessons can also help those hoping to get into this career.
 Examples of courses offered include customer service, basic optical math and running a front desk.

-- Penn Foster Career School.
+- Penn Foster College.
 Another great option is to complete an online optician program, like the one offered by Penn Foster.
 It can be accessed anywhere in the state, and students can complete it at their own pace.
 It is a comprehensive program with courses that cover all areas of knowledge in opticianry.
 It also prepares graduates to get passing scores on national certification tests.

 National Certification for Opticians in Utah